ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # An example simulation with ss3sim

-To demonstrate ss3sim, we will work through a simple example in which we examine the effect on TODO XX of high vs.\ low precision on a research survey index of abundance and fixing vs.\ estimating natural mortality (*M*).
+To demonstrate ss3sim, we will work through a simple example in which we examine the effect of high vs.\ low precision on a research survey index of abundance and fixing vs.\ estimating natural mortality (*M*).
-All files needed to run this example are available in the package data, and a more detailed description of this example is available in the accompanying vignette (Text S1).
+All files to run this example are available in the package data, and a more detailed description is available in the accompanying vignette (Text S1).

 ## Setting up the SS models